Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 Clinical trial regulatory pathways in the EU

-EU MDR has 20 articles outlining the requirements for clinical investigations of medical devices, spanning articles 62 through 82.
+In the European Union, EU MDR has 20 articles outlining the requirements for clinical investigations of medical devices, spanning articles 62 through 82.
+These requirements help regulatory bodies evaluate whether a medical device clinical investigation has been designed, authorized, conducted, recorded, and reported appropriately.
 Within these articles, the regulation lays out three regulatory pathways manufacturers can take:

 • Article 74(1) covers the regulatory pathway for devices that already have a CE marking if the parameters of the investigation are within the device's intended purpose.
 In other words, if you are conducting a clinical investigation as part of your Post-Market Clinical Follow-Up (PMCF), then you will be guided by Article 74(1).